 10 private companies that offer windstorm insurance in Texas

 Here are a few private insurance companies that also offer home insurance policies with windstorm coverage in coastal Texas:

 Cypress Texas Insurance

 Working with an independent insurance broker like Policygenius can help you get quotes from multiple companies, including private insurers that sell windstorm insurance in Texas.

 If you don’t qualify for coverage through a private insurer or the TWIA, you might be able to purchase a policy via the Texas FAIR Plan.
 Just keep in mind that the Texas FAIR Plan policies generally provide less protection and are more expensive than other windstorm policies.

 How to file a windstorm insurance claim in Texas

 In the event your home is damaged in a hurricane or other windstorm catastrophe, be sure to contact your windstorm insurance provider as soon as possible to report the loss and get your claims process underway.
-If you’re filing a claim with the Texas Windstorm Insurance Association, you can file a claim online, over the phone, or by contacting your specific agent or agency.
+If you’re filing a claim with the TWIA, you can file a claim online, over the phone, or by contacting your specific agent.

 The TWIA has 60 days to reject or accept your claim.
-Once your claim is accepted, the TWIA has 10 days to pay out for repairs.
+If your claim is accepted, the TWIA has 10 days to pay out for repairs.